Jaron Long

-Jaron Long (born August 28, 1991) is an American professional baseball pitcher who is a free agent.
+Jaron Long (born August 28, 1991) is an American former professional baseball pitcher.
 Prior to playing professionally, Long played college baseball for Chandler-Gilbert Community College and Ohio State University.

-Career
+Amateur career

 Long attended Cactus Shadows High School in Cave Creek, Arizona.
 He played baseball as a pitcher and an infielder, but did not make his school's varsity team until he was a senior.
 In 2010, The Arizona Republic named Long as an honorable mention on their All-Class 4A baseball team.
 No colleges in the National Collegiate Athletic Association's Division I offered him a scholarship.
 After he graduated, Long enrolled at Chandler–Gilbert Community College, and played college baseball for the Chandler–Gilbert Coyotes.
 As a freshman, Long pitched to a 1.62 earned run average (ERA) in 50 innings, though a broken wrist ended his season prematurely.
 After he recovered, he participated in collegiate summer baseball, playing for the East Texas Pumpjacks of the Texas Collegiate League.

 After his freshman year, he transferred to Ohio State University to play for the Ohio State Buckeyes baseball team, a Division I program.
 Long began his Buckeyes career as a relief pitcher, but was moved into the starting rotation.
 As a sophomore, Long led the Buckeyes with a 2.66 ERA, the sixth-best ERA among pitchers in the Big Ten Conference, and the fourth most innings pitched.
 Long was named to the All-Big Ten's first team.
 That summer, he played for the Bourne Braves of the Cape Cod Baseball League.
 In his junior year, Long developed warts on his pitching hand, which prevented him from throwing his changeup.
 He had a 4.02 ERA, and went undrafted in the 2013 MLB Draft.
-Pitching again for the Bourne Braves in the summer of 2013, he was named a league all-star and his 0.30 ERA led the league.
-New York Yankees' amateur scouting director Damon Oppenheimer noticed Long and in August 2013, Long signed with the Yankees as an undrafted free agent.
+Pitching again for the Bourne Braves in the summer of 2013, he was named a league All-Star and his 0.30 ERA led the league.